-She is currently Research Associate at the Department of Information Engineering and Mathematics, University of Siena.
+She is currently an Assistant Professor at the Department of Information Engineering and Mathematics, University of Siena.
 She has been assistant for the course of Information Theory and Coding and Multimedia Security.
 She is a member of the Visual Information Processing and Protection (VIPP) Group led by Prof. Mauro Barni.
 She is part of the IEEE Young Professionals and IEEE Signal Processing Society, and a member of the National Inter-University Consortium for Telecommunications (CNIT).
 From January 2019, she is also a member of the Information Forensics and Security (IFS) Technical Committee of the IEEE Signal Processing Society.

 Her research interest focuses on the application of Information-Theoretic methods and Game theory concepts to Forensics and Counter-Forensics analysis and more in general to Multimedia Security, and on Adversarial Signal Processing.
 Recently, she is working on Machine Learning and Deep Learning applications for Digital Forensics and Counter-Forensics, and on the security of Machine Learning techniques.

 From October 2014 to February 2015 she has been a visiting student at the University of Vigo at the Signal Processing in Communications Group (GPSC), working on the study of techniques to reveal attacks in Watermarking Systems.
 Her stay was funded by a Spanish National Project on Multimedia Security.